 As part of our commitment to the 5R’s of packaging; Reduce, Reuse, Recycle, Recover and Remove, Organic Garage is constantly checking out new and unique packaging alternatives that are better for the environment.

-Our biodegradable plastic bags biodegrade into CO2 (carbon dioxide), H2O (water), biomass with no residues left over and are made with Non GMO renewable plant starch.
+Our biodegradable grocery bags biodegrade into CO2 (carbon dioxide), H2O (water), biomass with no residues left over and are made with Non GMO renewable plant starch.
 High five to that!

 WHY DO WE CHARGE FOR BAGS?

 It’s simple!
 We don’t want you buying new bags every time you shop…we want you reusing them instead!
 We aren’t just pocketing the money for the bags you do purchase though.
 We’ve partnered up with 4 awesome charities that we feel align with our beliefs and philosophies and are donating a portion of the proceeds.
 They are:

 TREE CANADA (TC) is a charitable not-for-profit organization which develops and delivers programs, in partnership with corporations and communities, to help grow and maintain a healthy environment through sustaining urban and rural forests.

 THE ALZHEIMER ASSOCIATION is the leading not-for-profit health organization working nationwide to improve the quality of life for Canadians affected by Alzheimer’s disease and other dementias and advance the search for the cause and cure.

 THE CANADIAN CELIAC ASSOCIATION is the national voice for people who are adversely affected by gluten, and is dedicated to improving diagnosis and quality of life.

 COTA’s mission is to promote and protect the growth of organic trade to benefit the environment, farmers, the public and the economy.